lfluarte/lfluarte.github.io/DDoS_Attack_Sequence.md

 ## Documentation
 1. The attacker infects any IoT device with malware, creating bots and with many of them creating a botnet.
 2. The botnet sends many handshake requests with spoofed IP's to the webserver where the firewall tries to finalize the handshake request.
-3. Firewall then recognizes faulty IP addresses and blocks the requests.
+3. Firewall then analyzes and recognizes faulty IP addresses then blocks the requests.
 4. Botnet and Attacker repeatedly send more requests, overwhelming the firewall and causing the webserver to shut down.